shaolang/can/README.md

 A permissions library for Clojure(Script), inspired by [agynamix/permissions][permissions].

+__Library is still undergoing development, so expect frequent changes to the API.__

 ## Basic Usage

 The core API lives in `can.can` (not `can.core`) and is recommended